We are now closed to new complaint registrations.

 Who should attend the mediation?

-Will the process be in-person or virtual?
+Was the process in-person or virtual?

 How does the process actually work?

-How long does mediation take?
+How long did mediation take?

-Is it confidential?
+Was it confidential?

-How does a mediation conclude?
+How did a mediation conclude?

 • by withdrawal of the mediator in accordance with the mediation agreement